-The denim jacket isn’t just a weekend wonder either (though it does look great over a hoodie or check shirt); it can work for the office too.
-When worn beneath an unstructured blazer and over your usual shirt and tie, a light blue design with minimal detailing will take your nine-to-five layering game to the next level.
+The denim jacket isn’t just a weekend wonder either (though it does look great over a hoodie or check shirt), it can work for the office too.
+When worn beneath an unstructured blazer and over your usual shirt and tie, a light blue design with minimal detailing will take your smart-casual layering game to the next level.

 The Track Top

-It’s official, teachers are taking over the #menswear game.
+It’s official, teachers have taken over the #menswear game.
 Joining the geography goof’s corduroy suit is the track top, sported by every games teacher since the 1980s.

 Like corduroy, the zip-up piece has received an update at the hands of designers in recent seasons: slimmed-down, stripped-back and made significantly less saturated in colour.
 What’s left is a surprisingly warm and lightweight layer that can add ‘actually wearable IRL’ to its resume.

-“The resurgence of well-designed sportswear means that guys can now don sportswear with confidence,” says Topman’s Richardson.
+“The resurgence of well-designed sportswear means that guys can now don sportswear with confidence,” says Richardson.

-Pulling off the layered zip top is all about nailing the divide between smart and casual (and having the right attitude).
+Pulling off the layered zip top is all about nailing the divide between dressed up and dressed down (and having the right attitude).
 Slip one under a smartly tailored suit for instant commute-friendly charm or team one with a structured camel coat and jeans on the weekend.
 Advanced level layering, novices need not apply.